The SEC is becoming accustomed to trading personnel.

 Matt Luke, the former Ole Miss coach who’s now the UGA offensive line coach, was a big reason in drawing the four-star to Athens.

-The former Alabama player isn’t the first defensive back to land on the Georgia football team this offseason.
-West Virginia transfer Tykee Smith will join the Dawgs’ defensive unit as well.
+Former Alabama cornerback Brandon Turnage isn’t the first defensive back to land on the Georgia football team this offseason.
+West Virginia transfer Tykee Smith and Clemson All-ACC corner Derion Kendrick will join the Dawgs’ defensive unit as well.

-Turnage and Smith should get the opportunity to compete for a starting job right away.
+Turnage, Smith, and Kendrick should get the opportunity to compete for a starting job right away.
 Top cornerbacks Eric Stokes, Tyson Campbell, and DJ Daniel entered the 2021 NFL Draft while Tyrique Stevenson transferred to Miami.
 Safeties Mark Webb and Richard LeCounte III also went pro.

 Turnage brings good size to the Georgia secondary at 6-foot-1 and 185 pounds.
 He has experience at both safety and corner, and it’s looking like he’ll start out at corner due to the wave of departures.